An Introduction to Reverse Mortgages for Retirees

 It's important to appreciate that in 2012 the Government introduced statutory 'negative equity protection' on all new reverse mortgage contracts - meaning that borrowers cannot end up owing the lender more than their home is worth.
 So, disregard marketing literature which trumpets this as a feature of any particular product, it is a legal requirement of all products.

-This is a more complex product than ordinary mortgages and lenders apply higher interest rates and charges than apply for normal home loans.
-There are account fees and you need to carefully review and understand the loan contract - it may contain clauses which require you to maintain the property to a suitable standard and to have regular valuations carried out which are for your account.
+This is a more complex product than ordinary mortgages and lenders apply higher interest rates and charges than apply for normal home loans - generally, slightly more than 1% above standard mortgage variable rates.
+There are account fees and you need to carefully review and understand the loan contract - it may contain clauses which require you to maintain the property to a suitable standard and to have regular valuations carried out which may be for your account.

-You need to understand how an RM might apply in your individual circumstances against varying assumptions regarding both interest rates and increases in house values over time.
+You need to understand how a reverse mortgage might apply in your individual circumstances against varying assumptions regarding both interest rates and increases in house values over time.
 We would suggest familiarising yourself with how the variables interact by using ASIC's reverse mortgage calculator.
-For example, in the graph example below we presume a RM of $100,000 on a house initially valued at $500,000, a mortgage interest rate of 6.55%, and an annual increase in house values of 3% per annum.
-This is for simple illustrative purposes only, and we believe that these mortgages are probably only going to be attractive and sensible when the current house value is substantial - perhaps exceeding $1M.
+For example, in the graph example below we assume a RM of $200,000 on a house initially valued at $1M, a mortgage interest rate of 5.5%, and an annual increase in house values of 2.5% per annum over 15 years - for simplicity purposes we have not included an establishment fee or month account fees (assume about $1,000 and $15pm).

 ASIC Review of Reverse Mortgages - 2018